Zafuan Azeman: Angthong

 In September 2019, Zafuan signed a two-year contract with Angthong in the Thai League 3; following financial issues, his contract was terminated on 11 May 2020.

 Penang

 Zafuan returned to Malaysia on 10 January 2021, joining Penang ahead of the 2021 Malaysia Super League.
-On 20 March 2021, Zafuan made his debut with Malaysia Super League side Penang F.C. in a 0-2 win over Selangor F.C. in the Malaysia Super League.
-Zafuan made his team debut after got subs in 92th minute replacing Casagrande (footballer).
+On 20 March 2021, Zafuan made his debut in a 0–2 win over Selangor F.C. in the Malaysia Super League.
+Zafuan made his team debut when he came on as a substitute in the 92nd minute replacing Casagrande (footballer).

-Under the management of Tomáš Trucha, he made 3 appearances with Penang F.C. before joining Kelantan United on the 2nd transfer window.
+Under the management of Tomáš Trucha, he made 3 appearances with Penang before joining Kelantan United on the 2nd transfer window.

 Kelantan United

-On 25 May 2021, Zafuan joined fellow Malaysia Premier League club Kelantan United on loan from Penang F.C..
+On 25 May 2021, Zafuan joined fellow Malaysia Premier League club Kelantan United n loan from Penang.

-He made 6 appearances with the club and score 1 goal for Kelantan United.
+He made 6 appearances with the club and score 1 goal.
 He collected a total of 305 minutes played for the club.

 Uthai Thani

 In January 2023, Zafuan joined Uthai Thani in the Thai League 2.